jetbrains-academy/CppBasics/MemoryManagement/ConstAndReferences/PassingArguments/task.md

 would end up copying 16 bytes upon each call!

-Moreover, if the function needs to modify the rectangle in-place, it will not not be able to do so because only the copy would change!
+Moreover, if the function needs to modify the rectangle in-place, it will not be able to do so because only the copied version would change!

 To overcome these limitations, C++ allows passing arguments _by reference_.
 Since a reference is just the address of a variable in memory,